Hot Docs

 These utility classes also have drawbacks, of course.
 For one, they require familiarity with the framework.
 So someone who sees a class named ps-md-2 on your page will probably think you’ve lost your mind, unless they are already familiar with Bootstrap’s naming conventions.

-Utility classes must be added to elements one by one, where as the power of CSS selectors means you can style many elements all at once.
+Utility classes must be added to elements one by one, whereas the power of CSS selectors means you can style many elements all at once.
 For example, in the image carousel on our Bootstrap template, we could have styled the images with a bunch of utility classes but this would have required copy and pasting the classes onto each image.
 When the styles changed, we would have to change each image individually.
 With a few lines of CSS we were able to apply the styles we needed to all of them in one place.

 Utility classes in Bootstrap are never going to be as complete or powerful as using CSS directly, of course.
 For example, you can change a link’s opacity on hover to 50% with link-opacity-50-hover, but if you want to change a background-color on hover you’re out of luck.
 The framework doesn’t support it, so you’d have to make your own utility classes or customize the framework with a build step.